 While the embedded systems development of some medical devices simply requires basic programming knowledge, some projects call for highly skilled expertise in healthcare device engineering.
 Just consider how much time and effort it takes to calibrate and configure all the embedded circuits in a big, complex machine like a contemporary MRI tomography.

-In an effort to create more general, uniform regulations for software classed as Software as a Medical Device, the FDA has created a number of guidelines.
+To create more general, uniform regulations for software classed as Software as a Medical Device, the FDA has created several guidelines.

 One such requirement is that clinical vocabulary be supported by the software as a medical device for use; this has to do with appropriate training and linguistic design in the user interface.
 Another rule calls for discussing clinical evaluation techniques and data that are pertinent to the usage of medical device software.

 According to the FDA, developers of ‘Program as a Medical Device’ products should list any potential negative effects as well as other suggestions that should be attached to the software for analytical purposes.

 The regulatory parties have a question about whether there will be an influence on presently regulated devices or any potential negative effects given the peculiarity of medical device software and the proposed framework.

 Medical software must comply with HIPPA.
 Here are the factors that determine if the software for your medical device needs to be compliant with HIPAA.